BackendStack21/restana/README.md

 ## Breacking changes
 ### 4.x:
-> Restana version 4.x is much more simple, evolved and faster!
+> Restana version 4.x is much more simple to maintain, mature and faster!
 #### Added
+ - Node.js v10.x+ is required.
  - `0http` sequential router is now the default and only HTTP router.
  - Overall middlewares support was improved.
  - Nested routers are now supported.